 In the first half of 2021, there were more than 400 SPACs scrutinising the US markets for targets.
 Such a SPAC-heavy presence in the US is likely to lead many of them to turn their attentions to Europe in search of possible acquisitions.

 In April 2021, the FCA set out proposals for a more flexible listings regime that would bring the UK closer to the approach being taken by its major financial rivals.
-The ultimate aim is to lure SPACs (special purpose acquisition companies) to the City.
+The ultimate aim was to lure SPACs (special purpose acquisition companies) to the City.

 The FCA recognised that changes needed to be made to the UK Listing Rules if there was to be any chance of creating a market environment here that was conducive to SPACs.
 It published a consultation that detailed its proposed investor protection measures for listed SPACS.
 Its proposals came after recommendations made by Lord Hill following his review of UK listings.